AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 ## Transfer Data external accounts

+These external accounts can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.

+:arrow_upper_right: Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)

 * **FTP and SFTP**

     The **FTP** external account lets you configure and test access to a server outside of Adobe Campaign.
 To set up connections with external systems such as SFTP or FTP servers 898 used for file transfers, you can create your own external accounts.
-    To do so, specify in this external account the address and credentials used to establish the connection to the FTP server
+    To do so, specify in this external account the address and credentials used to establish the connection to the SFTP or FTP server.

-    :arrow_upper_right: Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)

 * **Amazon Simple Storage Service (S3)**

-    The **AWS S3** connector can be used to import or export data to Adobe Campaign.
+    The **AWS S3** connector can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.

-    :arrow_upper_right: Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)

 As you are setting up this new external account, you need to provide the following details:

     * **[!UICONTROL AWS S3 Account Server]**: URL of your server, filled as follows:   ```<S3bucket name>.s3.amazonaws.com/<s3object path>```